-Should Dementia Patients Be Able To Decline Spoon-Feeding?
+Should Patients With Dementia Be Able To Decline Spoon-Feeding?

 People who abhor the thought of being kept alive with feeding tubes or other types of artificial nutrition and hydration have, for years, had a way out: They could officially document their wishes to halt such interventions using advance directives.